hima-97/Ternary-Search-Tree/README.md

 Passing the command `"delete yesterday"` will output:
 - `yesterday deleted, new count = 2`, if there are three "yesterday" before deletion
 - `yesterday deleted`, if "yesterday" had a count of 1 before deletion
+- Print nothing if "yesterday" is not present in the TST

 # Range Function